PremYekkali/DemoToken/README.md

 ```
 ## Balance Tracking

-Balances are stored internally using a mapping:
+Balances are stored internally using a mapping against each user address:

 ```solidity
 mapping(address => uint256) private balances;